olshevski/compose-safe-args/README.md

 ```
 implementation("dev.olshevski.safeargs:api:1.0.0")
 ```
 instead of `api-compose`.
-This artifact contains only the essential declarations without any Compose dependencies.
+The `api` artifact contains only the essential declarations without any Compose dependencies.

 ## Nested navigation